-- Prevent carbon monoxide (CO) poisoning after the storm: Ensure your CO detector has working batteries.
-Place generators outside at least 20 feet from any door, window, or vent.
+- Prevent carbon monoxide (CO) poisoning after the storm: Place generators outside at least 20 feet from any door, window, or vent.

-- After a hurricane: Learn how to avoid injuries, make sure your food and water are safe, and clean up mold safely.
+- After a hurricane: Learn how to avoid injuries and make sure your food and water are safe.

 CDC strongly recommends that you print all important resources before a hurricane strikes.
 Power outages during and after a hurricane can prevent you from accessing information online when you most need it.
 Preparing now can help keep you and your family safe.

 You can receive weekly tips from CDC throughout hurricane season by signing up for the following:

 Tweet this: “Take steps to protect yourself & your family during hurrican season.
 Learn more at http://bit.ly/2qFemYY #CDCEHblog via @CDCEnvironment”